ValKiriann/rock-paper-scissors-lizard-spock/README.md

 ```
 Because I could not use any external libs, I created my own special render for the views, that basically takes the wrapper and changes the innerHTML with the template of the view that the user needs to see.
 I pass the template as a template string with ES6.

-I also have introduced a view_helper object that contains functions to dynamically create the parts that repeat with a pattern to avoid repeting code and to be more efficient.
-I use this when I have to display the rules for ever move or when I have to display the icons of every move to show the user the posibilities of the round.
+I also have introduced a view_helper object that contains functions to dynamically create the parts that repeat with a pattern to avoid repeating code and to be more efficient.
+I use this when I have to display the rules for ever move or when I have to display the icons of every move to show the user the possibilities of the round.

 ```
 let view_helpers = {